stefanycos/Devmedia/README.md

 # Devmedia
-Repository used to post my Alura course codes.
+Repository used to post my Devmedia course codes.